 In true Newfoundland fashion, this potato salad is not even close to the potato salad’s inspired by the German variety, and is not anywhere near close to yours, Vera!
 (Vera is a colleague of mine who makes one of the best tasting potato salads I’ve ever eaten.
 It’s loaded with celery, pickles, and fresh dill.)
 As much as I love all types of potato salads, this is by far my favourite and it’s a traditional Newfoundland recipe.

 Some families prefer it without the hard-boiled egg while others do; some prefer it with finely chopped raw onion, but I’d rather kill myself than ruin my potato salad with that nonsense; (see how territorial I am over this salad!) some add paprika to theirs, which is great – I love the taste, but I left it out of this recipe so that I could provide you with what was traditional at my family dinner table.

 There’s just one word of warning – do not under any circumstances mistaken canned peas and carrots for canned vegetable medley.
-In order for this potato salad to taste the way it should, it must be canned peas, carrots, green beans, corn, and diced potato.
-Trust me on this!
+In order for this potato salad to taste the way it should, it must be canned peas, carrots, green beans, corn, etc. Trust me on this!
 I’ve used canned peas and carrots in a bind and that particular potato salad and the bowl it was stored in, now sits somewhere at the bottom of the Atlantic Ocean.
 You think I’m kidding!?

 - ½ cup mayonnaise

-- 1 tablespoon sugar
+- 2 tablespoons sugar

-- ½ cup canned mixed vegetables, drained
+- 1 15 ounce can mixed vegetables, drained

 - 6 large hard-boiled eggs, roughly chopped

-- Transfer to a glass bowl with a tight fitting lid and place in the refrigerator for 3-4 hours.
+- Transfer to a glass bowl with a tight fitting lid.
+Refrigerate for at least 4 hours or overnight for best results.